JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 }
 ```

-_Important note: Window transparency is implemented based on JDK implementation, that contains known issue in case of moving a Window between two monitors with different density.
+_**Important note:** Window transparency is implemented based on JDK implementation, that contains **known issue on Linux** in case of moving a Window between two monitors with different density.
 So when you move an App, the Window stops being transparent.
 And it seems nothing can be done with this situation on Compose side.
 [An issue about it](https://github.com/JetBrains/compose-jb/issues/1339)_